React ⚛

 ├── ProductDetails.test.jsx

-Since very little logic should be placed in containers, a single file structure forces to keep the complexity to a minimum.
+Since very little logic should be placed in containers, a single file structure forces keeping the complexity to a minimum.

 Hooks